franjuanele/tfm-word-painting/README.md

 ## stopwords.txt
 This file contains a (slightly modified, with added entries) file with what we have used as stopwords.
 The original file is taken from https://github.com/stopwords-iso/stopwords-it, and some entries have been added after we noticed some words that we think are stopwords but weren't being considered.

+## x.RData and y.RData (Placeholder)
+These two .RData files, which are outside the folder RDatas, are meant to be used with the functions in `gm_fun.R`, like the section at the end of
+`prep.R`.
+They serve as examples that our process of transforming MusicXML to data frames is lossless, in terms of information, and thus it can be reverted.

+## ./RDatas folder
+This folder contains all of the .RData files, that have been obtained by means of `export_rdata_files`.
+There is one such file for every part, and they contain (most importantly) the music data frame obtained via `get_music_df`.

+## ./bootstrap_tables folder
+This folder contains tables with information regarding mixed model bootstrapping, as outputs of the code in `model_fitting.R`.
+They are meant to be used without having to redo bootstrap, as it is intensive in computing time.

+## ./Lyrics folder
+This folder contains the lyrics of every aria in the corpus.
+These are used in the text mining part in `prep.R`, where they are lemmatized, stemmed and treated (remove apostrophes, commas, etc.), and are used to build a document term matrix.
+After that, tf-idf and pruning are performed.